Franklin Park (Boston): General description

 Considered a country park when it was formed in the 19th century, Franklin Park is the largest and last component of the Emerald Necklace created by Frederick Law Olmsted.
 Although often neglected in the past, it is considered the "crown jewel" of Olmsted's work in Greater Boston.
 It is bordered primarily by Forest Hills St., Walnut Ave., Seaver St., Blue Hill Ave., Walk Hill St., and the American Legion Highway.

 Franklin Park, previously known as West Roxbury Park, was renamed in honor of Boston-born patriot Benjamin Franklin, who documented in his will that he wished for a portion of his estate to be given to a worthy cause.
 The park brings together rural scenery, a woodland preserve, and areas for active recreation and sports.
 Franklin Park also has 6 mi of roads and 15 mi of pedestrian and bridle paths to explore.

 Much of Franklin Park is scenic and devoted to the general use and enjoyment of the public.
 Scarboro Pond and Ellicott Arch are popular sites within the park, as are the large forested areas.
-The park also has picnic areas, stone bridges, outcroppings of Roxbury Puddingstone, and old stone ruins, specifically the Long Crouch Woods of Roxbury—also known as "the Bear Dens."
+The park also has picnic areas, stone bridges, outcroppings of Roxbury Puddingstone, and old stone ruins, specifically the Long Crouch Woods of Roxbury—also known as "the Bear Dens".

-In March 4, 1980, the Boston Landmarks Commission recommended that Franklin Park be designated a landmark.
+On March 4, 1980, the Boston Landmarks Commission recommended that Franklin Park be designated a landmark.
 The park received that designation on August 26, 1980, joining two other sections of the Emerald Necklace (Boston Common and Boston Public Garden).
 It was included as part of the Olmsted Park System when that landscape complex was placed on the National Register of Historic Places on December 8, 1971.

 From the proceeds of the sale of the Winthrop Square Garage for redevelopment as Winthrop Center, the administration of Mayor Marty Walsh allocated $28 million for a renovation of Franklin Park, including $5 million for a maintenance endowment.
 An action plan for the renovation was posted for public comment in December 2022.

 Zoo

 Franklin Park Zoo is located within the park grounds.
-Founded in 1912, the 72 acre zoo has such exotic animals as lions, tigers, pygmy hippos, Masai giraffes, budgerigars, Amur leopards, western lowland gorillas, and Grévy's zebra.
+Founded in 1912, the 72 acre zoo has such exotic animals as lions, pygmy hippos, Masai giraffes, budgerigars, and western lowland gorillas.
 One of its most popular exhibit attractions, the Tropical Forest (formerly called the African Tropical Forest), opened in September 1989.
 The zoo is the second largest zoo in New England, after the Southwick's Zoo in Mendon.